navinrahim/RoboND-Perception-Project/README.md

 - Statistical Outlier Filtering

     This step involves removing the noise as much as possible from the environment.
-This filter looks in the neighborhoo and removes points that does not meet a certain criteria.
+This filter looks in the neighborhood and removes points that does not meet a certain criteria.
     ```py
     # creating a statistical outlier filter object for reducing noise
     outlier_filter = cloud.make_statistical_outlier_filter()